 If it's just rice that's slightly on the wet side then you can absorb the excess water and bring your recipe back to life using the following technique.

 - If the rice is sitting in a pool of water, simply drain off the excess liquid (use the lid to allow a small amount of liquid escape the pot so the entire content doesn't fall out).

 - Return the pot to the stove, on low heat allow the water to evaporate the excess moisture.

 - Check the pot in a few minutes to see if the rice is dried out, if not leave for a bit longer.

 Grab a baking tray and line with parchment paper, spread the rice out in a thin layer as possible.

 Leave the rice to dry out on low heat, check occasionally until the rice is dried out

-Keep in mind if you are using the oven to "dry out" and recipe with beans i.e rice and peas, Mexican rice, you'll want to make sure the rice is cover with foil because the beans will burst.
+Keep in mind if you are using the oven to "dry out" a recipe with beans i.e rice and peas, Mexican rice, you'll want to make sure the rice is covered with foil because the beans will burst.

 Here are a few rice recipes that is these tips might come in handy for